-There are untold hundreds of zoos across the region.
+There are untold hundreds of zoos across East Asia.
 That number will certainly jump into the thousands or tens of thousands if we add to that private menageries, game farms, marine mammal tanks, traditional medicine markets, temples dedicated to the worship of exotic species, and pet stores that in SE Asia are often a front for criminal smuggling rings.
 The incarceration of intelligent animals is not a small problem; it is as pervasive as it is horrific.
 These Moneybears, sitting in their filthy, overcrowded, privacy-devoid prison yard consuming snacks all day were undoubtedly suffering from obesity, high blood pressure, diabetes, tooth decay, gastrointestinal distress, and lunacy but at least they weren’t alone.
 Others across Asia aren’t so lucky.
 Some live their entire lives in isolation, or worse, in overcrowded conditions.

 Tourism, like the Moneybear pit I encountered in Japan, is one of two primary drivers of wildlife crime in Asia.
 Though on its surface, animal tourism seems benign, even helpful, it can be a vile practice devoid of value other than to satisfy the curiosity or other primal desires of a consumer.
 I’ve seen monkeys made to perform inane stunts in silly costumes; bears in chains made to roar and beat their chests on command; elephants forced to perform labor or pose for selfies; bulls tricked into fighting.
 Pain and fear are the tools of choice for their trainers.
 The saddest cases in the tourism trap are the most intelligent: the dolphins and whales that flip and splash and toss their trainers on command until the crowds go home.
 At night they descend into the madness of endless circles swam in featureless tanks…for life.
 Some dolphins have it even worse, held in small, filthy pools to be gawked at until bacteria in the water eats enough of their vital organs to finally overcome them.
 They die emaciated, heartbroken, and covered in putrid sores.